jkshareef/tricycle-nutrition-frontend/README.md

 # TriCycle Nutrition App

-TriCycle is a mobile nutritioon app which tracks users vitamins and minerals intake.
+TriCycle is a mobile nutrition app which tracks users vitamins and minerals intake.
 Users are able to input their meals and have all of the nutrition information, including those micro-nutrieents not typically found in the nutrition facts.
 The App is pulling from a USDA Food API to get the nutrition information.

 ## Installation and Setup